iotile/multipackage/README.md

 ## Introduction

+`multipackage` is a tool that works like a self-updating `cookiecutter`.
+It configures a code repository (such as one hosted on github) according to a template.  `multipackage` is very good at setting up repositories for Continuous Integration and Continuous Deployment.

+>Currently, `multipackage` is restricted with working with Python based
+>repositories, but that is not inherent in the design and it will support other
+>repositories in the future.

 This tool is designed to automatically setup or update a github repository that contains one or more python packages that should be published to a Python Package Index such as PyPI.
 It defaults to a configuration that is suitable for an open source package published to PyPI.

 `multipackage` is packaged as a python package distributed on `PyPI` that installs a series of script files into your repository to manage